 The Iowa State University College of Veterinary Medicine (ISU CVM) and the University of Nebraska-Lincoln Institute of Agriculture and Natural Resources (UNL IANR) have established the ISU-UNL Professional Program in Veterinary Medicine (ISU-UNL PPVM).
-Under this program, 25 Nebraska resident students who are admitted to ISU will enroll and complete the first two years of the veterinary curriculum at UNL and the last two years at ISU.
-The 25 Nebraska resident students will pay ISU resident veterinary tuition for all four years of enrollment with the tuition for the first two years paid to UNL and for the last two years to ISU.
+Under this program, 25 Nebraska students who are admitted to ISU will enroll and complete the first two years of the veterinary curriculum at UNL and the last two years at ISU.
+The 25 Nebraska students will pay ISU resident veterinary tuition and fees for all four years of enrollment with the tuition and fees for the first two years paid to UNL and for the last two years to ISU.
 Only verified Nebraska residents are eligible for admission to the Professional Program in Veterinary Medicine.

 Calculations: (subject to change)

 File Review (Analysis of application and recommendations) 45%